Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Pokhara

-Day 2 | Drive from Pokhara to Nayapul-Birethanti-Tikhedhunga (1,570 m).
+Day 2 | Drive from Pokhara to Ulleri

-Flight Time:
+Drive Time:

 Place:

-Day 3 | Trek from Ulleri to Ghorepani (2,860 m).
+Day 3 | Trek from Ulleri to Ghorepani

 From the third day, the route starts to get more adventurous and scenic.
-Today we will trek from Uller to Ghorepani on a beautiful, well-marked trail.
+Today we will trek from Ulleri to Ghorepani on a beautiful, well-marked trail.
 The morning begins as usual with breakfast and a cup of tea or coffee.
 After breakfast, we will pack our stuff, get on the trail, and begin hiking towards Ghorepani.

-Flight Time:
+Trek Time:

-2,860 m
+2,860 m (9,383 ft)

 Place: